pingcap/docs/tidb-cloud/migration-job.md

 - When you delete a cluster, all migration jobs in that cluster are automatically deleted, and the deleted migration jobs are not recoverable.

-- During incremental replication, if an error occurs, the migration job will enable safe mode.
-In this mode, the migration job migrates the data of up to 60 seconds before the breakpoint to the target database.
-If the table does have primary keys, it is possible that some data is duplicated.
+- During incremental replication, if the migration job recovers from an error, it will enable safe mode.
+In this mode, the migration job applies the data of up to 60 seconds before the breakpoint to the target database.
+It changes `INSERT` to `REPLACE`, changes `UPDATE` to `DELETE` and `REPLACE`, and then applies these statements to the downstream cluster.
+If the table does not have primary keys or not-null unique indexes, it is possible that some data is duplicated.

 ## Prerequisites